 It is overpriced and you can find better, more memorable food anywhere else in the city.

 8. Don’t make Times Square your home base.

 It’s a huge red flag that locals rarely live here.
 If you’re a tourist who is price-conscious or cares about having an authentic NYC experience, don’t stay in the hotels here.
 The prices are exuberant, and you’ll be a salmon swimming upstream everyday trying to get in or out of the area.
 Take it from someone who spent a summer working in the heart of Times Square: having to walk through Times Square on a daily basis will turn you into an easily irritable person.

 9. Do your research.

 If you’re going to go to Times Square, it’s in your best interest to know as much as you can about it so it won’t be a complete waste of your time.
 Here’s where I shamelessly plug my articles on the history of Times Square and on Times Square’s non-touristy attractions.
 Never hurts to be an informed traveler.

 10. Don’t base your opinion of New York on Times Square.

 If you take away anything from your Times Square experience, let it be this: Times Square is New York on steroids–overpacked, overpriced, and an overload on the senses.
 It’s a part of the city, but it doesn’t fairly represent it.
 So make sure you venture out of this technicolor tourist trap to see the parts of the city that locals actually like.

 Hey!
+I hope you liked this Times Square survival guide.
 Before you go, if you like what I do here at Shiloh in the City and want to continue getting to know New York’s history, culture, and things to do with me, sign up for my email list and follow me on social media.
 Thanks for reading!